 Context & Challenges

+Pharmaceutical Companies lose up to $200 billion per year to counterfeit drugs, making the issue a particularly expensive one, not only financially but also socially, as countless patients die or suffer at the hands of the counterfeit drug industry.
 Since 2010, counterfeit products have cost the industry almost $1.6 trillion, with prescription drugs amounting to over $1 trillion of this number.
 This is largely facilitated by the importation of prescription drugs from foreign countries which creates a portal of entry for counterfeit drugs into the US distribution system.

 The effects of this can be disastrous with an estimated one million patients dying and 450,000 preventable malaria fatalities each year due to toxic or ineffective counterfeit medication.
 This affects society, government, pharmaceutical and healthcare providers both financially and otherwise.